Kayaking at Lake Cushman Staircase Hiking Olympic National Park 2019 3

 Queets River

 During higher water levels, the Queets River is a fantastic location to explore deep, isolated rain forests.
-The river is frequently clogged with huge debris and low water in late summer due to limited flow.
-Throughout the year, log jam dangers may exist at any put-in site.
+The river is frequently clogged with huge debris and low water in late summer due to limited flow, so late spring is best for kayaking on the Queets.
+Throughout the year, log jam dangers may exist at any put-in site, so always keep your wits about you!
+The Queets River often has class II and III rapids, so only tackle the paddle you’re ready and skilled for.

 Where to launch: